-This stage features an inquiry into the 'Why?' of people's evaluations.
-This inquiry is usually initiated with questions such as:
+This stage focuses on the why of people's evaluations: why are you not okay with what Anger is doing in your life?
+This enquiry is usually initiated with questions such as:

-- Why is it not okay for you? - Why do you feel this way about this development? - Okay, you said you don't care about Trouble's influence at school, but I am curious why you are not okay with how it affects your relationships at home? - Why are you taking this stand/position on anger's influence on you at school?
+- Why is it not okay for you? - Why do you feel this way about this development? - Okay, you said you don't care about Trouble's influence at school, but I am curious about why you are not okay with how it affects your relationships at home? - Why are you taking this stand/position on Anger's influence on you at school?

-Some responses to these questions have included:
+Responses to these questions have included:

-- I'm not okay with anger ruining my relationship with my mother. - I don't like that Trouble keeps getting me suspended.
-I'll never be able to finish high school if it keeps going. - I don't want to be the kind of guy who doesn't care and hurts people all the time. - I have a future set ahead of me and it wouldn't be worth letting anger take it away from me.
+- I'm not okay with Anger ruining my relationship with my mother. - I don't like that Trouble keeps getting me suspended.
+I'll never be able to finish high school if it keeps going. - I don't want to be the kind of guy who doesn't care and hurts people all the time. - I have a future ahead of me and it wouldn't be worth letting Anger take it away from me.

 Such responses render visible subordinated stories of young men's preferences for life.
-Often these are stories about hopes for better relationships with family or school personnel, or desires for finishing school and having a good future.
+Often, these are stories about hopes for better relationships with family members or school personnel, or desires about finishing school and having a good future.

-I hope this description of utilising the statement of position map helps to illustrate possibilities of engaging in externalising conversations that create a reflecting space to make it possible for young men to take responsibility for addressing and preventing the effects of anger and trouble on their lives and the lives of others they care about.
+I hope this description of the use of the statement of position map helps to illustrate possibilities for engaging in externalising conversations that create a reflecting space that makes it possible for young men to take responsibility for addressing and preventing the effects of Anger and Trouble on their lives and the lives of others they care about.
 Moreover, such enquiries can open gateways to rich story development.
-In the shadows of dominant masculinity stories are often stories of caring, humility, compassion, and a sense of justice.
+In the shadows of dominant masculinity are often stories of caring, humility, compassion and a sense of justice.

-Exploring unique outcomes to assist in stepping away from anger, trouble and violence totalising descriptions from school personnel such as, 'He's always getting suspended because of getting in fights with other students', 'He's continually defiant and disrespectful to his teachers', or 'At the rate he is going, he will never end up finishing high school'.
+Exploring unique outcomes to assist in stepping away from anger, trouble and violence

+In my work with young men 'in constant trouble', it is not uncommon for me to hear totalising descriptions from school personnel such as, 'He's always getting suspended because of getting in fights with other students'; 'He's continually defiant and disrespectful to his teachers' or 'At the rate he is going, he will never end up finishing high school'.
 Understandably, these scenarios can be incredibly stressful on school personnel.
-Not only is there frustration, but there can also be hopelessness that things will ever get better.
+Not only is there frustration but there can also be hopelessness about things ever getting better.